Australia Rugby Hosts All Blacks In Intriguing Bledisloe Cup Showdown

 In the backs, the starting trio that generated strong attacking momentum against the Springboks in Johannesburg and Argentina in their second test is back.
 Caleb Clarke returns from a back injury to start on the left wing, with Will Jordan on the right wing and Beauden Barrett at fullback.

-Tom Wright returns from an ankle injury to start at fullback, while Andrew Kellaway moves to the wing instead of Max Jorgensen, and Marika Koroibete keeps his spot on the left wing in the number 11 jersey.
+Tom Wright returns from an ankle injury to start at fullback, while Andrew Kellaway moves to the wing instead of Max Jorgensen.
+Marika Koroibete keeps his spot on the left wing in the No. 11 jersey.

 In the forward pack, Fraser McReight makes his first appearance of the 2024 Rugby Championship after impressing in the July internationals.
 The flanker replaces Carlo Tizzano at openside, having overcome injury troubles.
-Rob Valetini and Harry Wilson remain at blindside and number eight, with Wilson again captaining the side.
+Rob Valetini and Harry Wilson remain at blindside and No. 8, with Wilson again captaining the side.

 Given the significant number of new faces on both sides this season, several intriguing matchups will be key to this weekend’s fixture.